United States Dragon Boat Federation: 9th WDBRC 2009 (Račice, Czech Republic)

+Hosted IDBF Club Crew World Championships (CCWC)

+The United States hosted the 13th IDBF Club Crew World Championships in Sarasota, Florida, in 2022.

 United States at IDBF Club Crew World Championships (CCWC)

 Many different crews have represented the United States at the IDBF CCWCs over the years.
 Listed below are some of those teams, along with the divisions in which they raced.